 Doctoral Research Seminar: 4 credit hours

-Students will complete 4 hours of doctoral seminar by enrolling in 2 hours of HPRB 8990 for the fall and spring semester of their third year.
+Students will complete 4 hours of doctoral seminar by enrolling in 2 hours of HPRB 8990 for the Spring Semester of their third year and the Fall Semester of their fourth year.
 The purpose of this seminar is to provide students with personal and professional development pertaining to post-doctoral employment and career planning.
 Students must have passed written and oral comprehensive exams prior to enrolling in this seminar.

 Doctoral Dissertation (HPRB 9000 and HPRB 9300): 3 to 30 credit hours